ekamp/Walkthroughs/UITableView.md

 - Simple as that !
 Then from the indexPath.row you can determine which item in the array datasource was selected ^_^

+##Adding in Section Headers
+- In order to add in section headers for your table you have to override the titleForHeaderInSection function
+- The following code will do so

+        -(NSString *)tableView:(UITableView *)tableView titleForHeaderInSection:(NSInteger)section
+        {
+            NSString *sectionName;
+            switch (section)
+            {
+                case 0:
+                    sectionName = NSLocalizedString(@"yourtitle",@"yourtitle");
+                    break;
+                case 0:
+                    sectionName = NSLocalizedString(@"yourtitle",@"yourtitle");
+                    break;
+                default:
+                    sectionName = @"";
+                    break;
+            }
+            return sectionName;
+        }

+##Detecting Table Row Selection
+- In order to detect which item in the table is selected you must again override a method this time coined didSelectRowAtIndexPath.
+- The following code shows an example of this implementation

+        -(void)tableView:(UITableView *)tableView didSelectRowAtIndexPath: (NSIndexPath *)indexPath
+        {
+            Object selectedObject = [myTableArray objectAtIndex:indexPath.row];
+        }